 White and Wood

-It's modern, but warm -- the best of both worlds.
-Not something you can do overnight, but a great application for some IKEA butcher block.
+It's modern, but warm — the best of both worlds.
+Not something you can do overnight, but this would be a great application for some IKEA butcher block.
 And don't be scared: butcher block maintenance

 A butcher block countertop lends warmth to a Scandinavian kitchen.
 From Bonytt

 White and wood and black is an intriguing combo.
 I spy IKEA cabinets.
 From Desire to Inspire